jackoyugi/wildLife/README.md

 ### Further help

-To get more help on the github [HeroSquad README](https://github.com/jackoyugi/README.md).
+To get more help on the github [wildLife README](https://github.com/jackoyugi/README.md).